Kevin Newman Player Props: Reds vs. White Sox

-The Cincinnati Reds, including Kevin Newman (.200 slugging percentage in past 10 games, including zero homers), take on starter Lance Lynn and the Chicago White Sox at Great American Ball Park, Friday at 6:40 PM ET.
+On Saturday, Kevin Newman (.231 slugging percentage in past 10 games, with zero home runs) and the Cincinnati Reds face the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
+First pitch is at 6:40 PM ET.

 Kevin Newman Game Info & Props vs. the White Sox